What does that mean? It simply means we offer “Insurance” and “fee-for-service(s)” treatment options to all our patients.

 We aim to provide the best quality care without the restrictions or limitations that are often seen within the complicated and at times difficult to navigate healthcare system.
-As an out-of-network practice, we feel we are in the best possible position to provide and deliver the highest level of care to you – no hidden fees, no loopholes, no fine print.
-We work for you and with you, not insurance companies.

 If requested, we are able to provide you with a Superbill that will give you the option to submit for reimbursement per your insurance’s out-of-network policy and benefits.